Allen School Grad Student Housing Information

 • Wallingford

-What is the housing process like? (top)
+What is the housing process like?

-You can find listings for housing on sites such as Zillow, Craigslist, PadMapper, or aPodment.com, and contact the listing agent (or landlord directly).
-The listing agent (or landlord) gets back to you with a time to visit the listing.
-Once you visit the listing and would like to move forward with the process, you pay a non-refundable application fee of $40.
-The application consists of a background and credit check.
-The landlord screens the applications in the order that they are received (First-In-Time), so the first qualifying applicant will be accepted.
+The application consists of a background, income, and credit check.
+Seattle law requires landlords to screen applications in the order that they are received (First-In-Time), so the first qualifying applicant will be accepted.
 If the landlord or agent accepts your application, you and the landlord or agent sign a lease and the keys are delivered to you.

-When should I start apartment hunting? (top)
+When should I start apartment hunting?

-What about graduate student dorms? (top)
+What about graduate student dorms?

-Where can I find roommates? (top)
+Where can I find roommates?

 On Facebook, you can join the University of Washington (UW) Housing, Sublets & Roommates group.
 When browsing these sites, please be cautious of scams!

-How do I find the best deals? (top)
+How do I find the best deals?

 What is the MFTE program?
-How can I take advantage of it?(top)
+How can I take advantage of it?

 Seattle's MFTE program incentivizes developers to set aside apartments for income-/rent-restricted use.
 MFTE apartments can be found in denser areas like Capitol Hill or Roosevelt for often $150 - $250 less per month than comparable non-MFTE units.
 You can learn more on the MFTE program website or search for apartments on this map of MFTE units.

-What is on the standard lease? (top)
+What is on the standard lease?

 What are my rights as a renter?
 Where can I get help if I have a problem?

-The Tenants Union of Washington State is an advocacy organization that offers a free tenants rights hotline and renter information sheets, including some specific to Seattle.
+The Tenants Union of Washington State is an advocacy organization that offers a free tenants' rights hotline and renter information sheets, including some specific to Seattle.
 Be:Seattle is a nonprofit centered around tenants' rights.
 They offer tenants' rights workshops, a contact form where you can ask questions about your rights as a renter, and a tenant research portal where you can look up an address to see if the landlord is a serial evictor or if there have been code violations there.

 Do I need a car to live in Seattle?

-How is public transportation in Seattle? (top)
+How is public transportation in Seattle?

 Seattle also has great bus service that covers the rest of the city, operated by King County Metro.
 In core neighborhoods, buses run frequently, every 15 minutes or faster.
 Except on certain buses at rush hour (usually downtown buses), buses are often uncrowded and move quickly.
+OneBusAway is a good resource for tracking buses in real time.

-What is the biking situation in Seattle? (top)
+What is the biking situation in Seattle?

 There are some good pieces of bike infrastructure around to make biking easier and safer.
-The Burke-Gilman trail is a great bike/pedestrian trail that links many neighborhoods with Seattle, including Ballard, Fremont, Wallingford, the U-District, Sand Point, and more.
+The Burke-Gilman trail is a great bike/pedestrian trail that links many neighborhoods with UW, including Ballard, Fremont, Wallingford, the U-District, Sand Point, and more.
 There are protected bike lanes on certain thoroughfares, such as Broadway in Capitol Hill, and Roosevelt Ave in the U-District, which make it safer to ride on the street.
 However, outside of protected corridors, you may have to share the road with cars, which can be dangerous.
 You can view the city bike network here.

 Is there air conditioning (A/C) in apartments?
-What about heating?(top)
+What about heating?

 Grad Housing Survey Results